carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 - Where can I find image data to train my model?
 - How do I plot image data in python?
 - How do I prepare image data for use in a convolutional neural network (CNN)?
+- Know the difference between training, testing, and validation datasets.

 ::::::::::::::::::::::::::::::::::::::::::::::::